Medical Policy: 02.04.68

 As previously noted, the SLICC classification system includes a wider range of laboratory tests than the ACR criteria.
 To date, the most common laboratory tests performed in the diagnosis of SLE are serum ANA, and, if positive, tests for anti-dsDNA and anti-Sm.

-There is uncertainty about how the use of a serum biomarker panel test for SLE would change patient management.
-The evidence is insufficient to determine the effects of the technology on health outcomes.
+The use of multi-marker biomarker disease activity (MBDA) testing using Vectra DA for rheumatoid arthritis (RA) is considered investigational for all indications.
+The evidence is insufficient to determine the effects of the technology on net health outcomes.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.